 Women’s Education Projects

 Many women and girls living in the communities we support face a wide range of social inequalities and often do not have the chance to complete their education or gain financial independence.
-Our Women’s Empowerment projects in Uganda, Kenya, Morocco, India, and Nepal focus on empowering women and girls through education and/or teaching women a trade that promotes independence and the ability to earn a living - all to support stronger, happier communities around the world.
+Our Women’s Empowerment projects in Kenya, Morocco, India, and Nepal focus on empowering women and girls through education and/or teaching women a trade that promotes independence and the ability to earn a living - all to support stronger, happier communities around the world.
 These volunteer opportunities have a strong focus on educating women and girls because of the potential it has to enable people to improve their lives.

 Spotlight On Women’s Education In Kenya